oncoray/mirp/docs_source/source/features_names.rst

 * `gaussian`: Indicating Gaussian filters.
 * `s#,#`: Scale parameter (`41LN`), in physical units.

-The Gaussian filters lack reference values in the IBSI standard.
-It is only computed if `ibsi_compliant=False`.
+Gaussian filters lack reference values in the IBSI standard.
+They are only computed if `ibsi_compliant=False`.

 Laplacian-of-Gaussian transformation (`L6PA`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^